-Living with a love addict isn’t easy.
+Can love addicts have healthy relationships?
+That’s a difficult question.
+After all, living with a love addict isn’t easy.
 Your partner may have a lot of unrealistic expectations of you.
-She may be too needy or obsessed with romance.
-Maybe she spends more time with her romance novels and romantic movies than with you.
+They may be too needy or obsessed with romance.
+Maybe they spend more time with romance novels and rom-com movies than with you.
 The challenges of living with and loving a love addict are serious, but you can do it, and the first step is to ensure that your partner gets help.

 What Is Love Addiction?